Wondrfish/SEEFood/README.md

-Sure!
-Below is a GitHub-friendly README.md file using Markdown formatting.
-This version includes all necessary sections while ensuring proper formatting for GitHub rendering.

 🍔 Food Classifier with TensorFlow & Keras
 A deep learning model for food image classification using TensorFlow and Keras.
 The model is trained on the Food-101 dataset and supports additional custom datasets.